Our Staff and Volunteers

 Susie is the Home’s Office Manager.
 She has been employed at Dover Children’s Home since 1996 and has enjoyed her long history with the Home.
 She manages duties such as payroll, financials, audits, and billing.
 Susie loves to volunteer at fundraisers for the Home and has a special place in her heart for her co-workers and DCH board members.
 During her time off from the Home, she loves spending time with her family and having fun with her husband, Dave, and three grandchildren, Trey, Ellie, and Tucker.

 Katherine graduated in 2013 from the University of New Hampshire with a Bachelor of Arts degree in Psychology.
-Prior to being hired as a Case Manager, she completed an internship and worked as a day program counselor at Dover Children’s Home.
+Katherine serves as the Home’s Independent Living Coordinator, a position she assumed after completing an internship, working as a day program counselor, and serving as a Dover Children’s Home Case Manager.
 Katherine’s future goals include earning a Master’s degree in Clinical Psychology.
 Outside of work, she enjoys hiking, cooking, and spending time with friends and family.
 Katherine feels very fortunate be part of a program unique in its passion to offer the utmost quality of care for its clients.

 Joanne works part-time as an Office Assistant and Fundraising Assistant for Dover Children’s Home.
 You can find her at the registration table during the majority of the Home’s annual events.
 Joanne has over 10 years of customer service experience and feels very fortunate to work in a place that provides the highest quality of care.
 Joanne enjoys being with her family and traveling.